 To our great distress, it is currently IMPOSSIBLE to accurately count the deaths caused by medical error.

-Australia’s Minister for Health the Hon Carmen Lawrence announced this abominable figure of 18,000 deaths in one year, was announced in Parliament on 14 June 1995.
+Australia’s Minister for Health, the Hon Dr Carmen Lawrence MP, announced this abominable figure of 18,000 deaths in one year in Parliament on 14 June 1995.
 Then it was peer reviewed and published in The Medical Journal of Australia in November 1995.
 The figure is actually extrapolated from a statistically valid sample of 14,179 hospital admissions.

 We believe it underestimates the horrifying magnitude of medical error.
-Over two decades later, we are still waiting for a standardised, accurate, centralised, compulsory system for recording the death toll.
+Over a quarter of a century later, we are still waiting for a standardised, accurate, centralised, compulsory system for recording the death toll.
 When this exists, it will expose hospital managements to public scrutiny.
 Even more important, it will give the medical system the opportunity to learn from its mistakes – and prevent them.

 If you think we are being alarmist, consider this: Medical error is totally ignored as a cause of death by the Australian Bureau of Statistics (ABS).
 It should be at least second from the top.